"The risk of a wrong decision is preferable to the terror of indecision."

 Decisiveness and the Chief

 The Chief archetype channels decisiveness into leadership.
-When a group needs direction, the mature Chief provides it with steady confidence, even under pressure.
+When a group needs direction, the Mature Chief provides it with steady confidence, even under pressure.

 Gathers enough information: He seeks needed input but avoids endless analysis.
 He knows which facts matter.